 Strategic Impact

 Each PDP has a page type associated with it.
-There are three page types available within the PDPs.
+Three page types are available within the PDPs.
 You can see the page type next to the display name of the PDP page when you review the PDP list.

-Project – This type is used when working with an existing project.
+1. Project.
+This type is used when working with an existing project.

-Workflow Status – This type is used to display the status and stage of a project.
+2. Workflow Status.
+This type is used to display the status and stage of a project.

-New Project – This type is used when creating a new project and is typically connected with an enterprise template.
+3. New Project.
+This type is used when creating a new project and typically is connected with an enterprise template.

-Not all PDPs will display information when you click on them, some require specific project information.
+Not all PDPs will display information when you click on them; some require specific project information.
 The ones that do display will look like an online form.

 To review the list of PDP pages: